marosan28/general-knowledge-quiz/README.md

   - The front page consists of a title and a button where the user can click if he wants to start the game.
   - The button changes size when the user hovers over and the cursor changes to pointer, indicating it should be clicked.

+ ## First Time Visitor Goals
+-   ### User stories

+    -   #### First Time Visitor Goals

+        1. As a First Time Visitor, I want to easily understand the main purpose of the site.

+        2. As a First Time Visitor, I want to be able to easily navigate throughout the website layout.

+        3. As a First Time Visitor, I want to be able to understand the questions and how to respond.

+    -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to be able to play and get questions in a different order.
+        2. As a Returning Visitor, I want to see my result bar while playing.

+    -   #### Frequent User Goals
+        1. As a Frequent User, I want to have my username saved.
+        2. As a Frequent User, I want to find and compare my high-score